google-business-communications/bm-nodejs-dialogflow-integration/README.md

     a.
 Create training phrases such as “live agent” and “can I speak to a person?”
     b.
 Delete the text response.
     c.
 Create a Custom Payload response, and paste the `examples/live_agent.json` file into the custom payload field.
-7. Once you create your intent, click **Save** and test it in the sidebar to the right.
+7. Once you create your intent, click **Save** and test it in the sidebar to the right after the agent finishes training.

+## Importing a pre-made Dialogflow template

+1. A sample Dialogflow bot is included in `examples/bm_test_bot.zip`.
+To import it, click the gear icon in the top right, then click **Export and Import**.
+2. Click **IMPORT FROM ZIP** and select `examples/bm_test_bot.zip`.
+3. This example project contains intents for a sample pizza restaurant and has "entities" defined for types of pizza (`$pizza_type`) and method of delivery (`$delivery_method`), which can be seen in the "order pizza" intent.

 ## Running your agent